Robert Todd Lincoln: Republican politics

 From 1884 to 1912, Lincoln's name was mentioned in varying degrees of seriousness as a candidate for the Republican presidential or vice-presidential nomination.
-At every turn, he adamantly disavowed any interest in running and stated he would not accept nomination for either position.
-His likeness was included in an 1888 set of "Presidential Possibilties" cards.
+He repeatedly disavowed any interest in running and stated he would not accept nomination for either position.
+His likeness was included in an 1888 set of "Presidential Possibilities" cards.

 Minister to the Court of St James's

-Lincoln served as the U.S. minister to the United Kingdom, formally the Court of St James's, from 1889 to 1893 under President Benjamin Harrison.
+Lincoln served as the U.S. minister to Great Britain, formally to the Court of St James's, from 1889 to 1893 under President Benjamin Harrison.
 Lincoln's teenage son, Abraham II "Jack", died during this time in Europe.
 After serving as minister, Lincoln returned to private business as a lawyer.

 Later life and career

+Robert fought to preserve and protect his father's legacy, clashing with Abraham Lincoln biographer William Herndon over Herndon's statements about his father.
+As a result of their confrontations over his Lincoln biography, in 1890 Herndon wrote to Jesse Weik, his Lincoln biography collaborator, that Robert was "a Todd and not a Lincoln ... a little bitter fellow of the pig-headed kind, silly and cold and selfish."

 Lincoln was general counsel of the Pullman Palace Car Company under George Pullman, and was named president after Pullman's death in 1897.
-According to Almont Lindsey's 1942 book, The Pullman Strike, Lincoln arranged to have Pullman quietly excused from the subpoena issued for Pullman to testify in the 1895 trials of the leaders of the American Railway Union for conspiracy during the 1894 Pullman strike.
+According to Almont Lindsey's 1942 book, The Pullman Strike, Lincoln arranged to have Pullman quietly excused from the subpoena issued for him to testify in the 1895 conspiracy trials of the American Railway Union's leaders (during the 1894 Pullman Strike).
 Pullman hid from the deputy marshal sent to his office with the subpoena and then appeared with Lincoln to meet privately with Judge Grosscup after the jury had been dismissed.
 In 1911, Lincoln became chairman of the Pullman Company board, a position he held until 1924.

-A serious nonprofessional astronomer, Lincoln had an observatory built at Hildene, and a 1909 Warner & Swaseyrefracting telescope with a six-inch John A. Brashear objective lens was installed.
+A serious nonprofessional astronomer, Lincoln had an observatory built at Hildene, and a 1909 Warner & Swasey refracting telescope with a six-inch John A. Brashear objective lens was installed.
 Lincoln's telescope and observatory have been restored and it was used by a local astronomy club in the early 2000s.
 Lincoln was also a dedicated golfer, and served as president of the Ekwanok Country Club in Manchester.

-Robert Lincoln's last public appearance was on May 30, 1922 at the dedication ceremony for his father's memorial in Washington, D.C.
+His last public appearance was on May 30, 1922, at the dedication ceremony for his father's memorial in Washington, D.C.